saberamini/HadoopSetup/README.md

 We will do a final reboot to have all the changes take effect.
 > sudo reboot

 ## We have now installed and formatted our Hadoop cluster.
-Please move on to the tutorial Working with Hadoop to test your setup.
+Please move on to the tutorial Working with Hadoop to test your setup .